stripe/react-stripe-js/docs/migrating.md

 import {useStripe, useElements} from '@stripe/react-stripe';

 const CheckoutForm = (props) => {
-  // Get a reference to stripe or elements using hooks. const stripe = useStripe();
+  // Get a reference to Stripe or Elements using hooks. const stripe = useStripe();
   const elements = useElements();